As a guy that loves sports, I consider myself more than blessed to have 3 boys that are starting to love sports just as much (if not more) than me.

 A money-free weekend is the perfect time to sit down with your spouse or your family to plan a serious new direction for your future.

 Take a look at every area of your life – your health, your faith, your friendships, your employment or business, or even the place where you live.

 Set goals for where you want to go in each of those categories, then create strategies and tactics that will make it happen.

-8. Complete at Least One Task that You’ve Been Avoiding
+8. Complete at Least One Task You’ve Been Avoiding

 It’s probably human nature that we spend more time running away from an unpleasant task than it would take to actually do it.
 But once it’s completed, you no longer have to worry about it.

-Identify what that task is, and get it done on a money free weekend.
-That will free up your mind for more productive activities, rather than figuring out ways to not do a job that you been dreading.
+Identify what that task is, and get it done on a money-free weekend.
+That will free up your mind for more productive activities, rather than figuring out ways to not do a job that you have been dreading.

 But choose to do it now.
 It won’t cost a thing, and if you get out and just take it all in – the sights, the sounds, the smells, the harmony – you just might clear your head in a way you never imagined you could.

 My guess is you’ll be back at this activity again and again.
 It can change your whole outlook on life.